 7 min read

-This post will help you get started using Apache Spark Streaming for consuming and publishing messages with MapR Streams and the Kafka API.
+This post will help you get started using Apache Spark Streaming for consuming and publishing messages with MapR Event Store and the Kafka API.
 Spark Streaming is an extension of the core Spark API that enables continuous data stream processing.
-MapR Streams is a distributed messaging system for streaming event data at scale.
-MapR Streams enables producers and consumers to exchange events in real time via the Apache Kafka 0.9 API.
-MapR Streams integrates with Spark Streaming via the Kafka direct approach.
+MapR Event Store is a distributed messaging system for streaming event data at scale.
+MapR Event Store enables producers and consumers to exchange events in real time via the Apache Kafka 0.9 API.
+MapR Event Store integrates with Spark Streaming via the Kafka direct approach.
 This post is a simple how to example, if you are new to Spark Streaming and the Kafka API you might want to read these first:

 The example data set is from the Telecom Italia 2014 Big Data Challenge, it consists of aggregated mobile network data generated by the Telecom Italia cellular network over the city of Milano and Trento.
 The data measures the location and level of interaction of the users with the mobile phone network based on mobile events that occurred on the mobile network over 2 months in 2013.
 The projects in the challenge used this data to provide insights, identify and predict mobile phone-based location activity trends and patterns of a population in a large metropolitan area.